netsec-ethz/scion-tutorials/content/apps/remote_sig.md

 Set up a Vagrant VM on a host A and a host B using the instructions for [running inside a VM]({% link content/install/vm.md %}) and [creating an AS over VPN]({% link content/config/create_as.md %}).

 First, the SIG binary must be built.
-Please refer to the `building from source` docs page: https://docs.scionlab.org/content/install/src.html for instructions on setting up the proper environment (in particular setting up the Go workspace and ensuring you have the correct go version).
+Please refer to [Building from Source]({% link content/install/src.md %}) for instructions on setting up the proper environment (in particular setting up the Go workspace and ensuring you have the correct go version).

 Clone the SIG source files.
 ```shell